MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/order/Mplify W99.1 - LSO Service Ordering Management API - Developer Guide.md

 Figure 3 presents the relations between the API components and the Service Model.
 A Service Order contains one or more Service Order Items.
-Each Service Order Item is an intent of action on a given Service (add, modify or delete).
+Each Service Order Item is an intent of action on a given Service (`add`, `modify` or `delete`).
 A Service references Service Specification to identify the Service Type.
 The Service specification points to the schema of the Service, as provided by (but not limited to) Mplify Standard.
 The Service also has the `MefServiceConfiguration` attribute, which provides an instance of the configuration of a given Service (attributes of Mplify Service model populated with desired values)